 Interior Colonial Home Styles

-Entering the home of the American Colonial-style home, you found yourself walking through a center entryway.
-Doing this was a realistic way to provide entrance to the stairway leading to the upper floors.
-Next, you would walk along a long hallway reaching the middle of the home.
+Entering the home from the front door of the American Colonial-style home, you find yourself walking through a center entryway to access rooms.
+Doing this was a realistic way to provide an entrance to the stairway leading to the upper floors.

-But if you had to restore such an old home for the interior, it would become a challenge.
+Next, you would walk along a long hallway, reaching the middle of the home.
+But if you had to restore interior hallways in such an old home, it would become a challenge.
 The interior should mirror the image on the exterior.
-You found that people had vintage furniture made of wood as it brings out the rustic look.

-Then you had your attic with wooden beams also found present in the bedrooms.
-Many of these homes had two chimneys providing the living space with a fireplace to warm up winter.
+Many of these homes had matching chimneys providing the living space with a fireplace to warm up winter.
+You had vinyl siding to decorative molding indoors.

 6 Famous Types of Colonial Houses